- Where to Start

 - Good quality control during manufacturing to assure compliance to the applicable performance standard.
 This means that your firm may sell your radiation-emitting product after (a) you have assured that your product is manufactured following an adequate quality control and testing program such that there is no unnecessary exposure to radiation during use and (b) the following two steps have been completed.

 - Certification of each unit that it complies with the performance standard.
 This means your firm is responsible for certifying that each unit complies with the applicable performance standard, and the units are labeled as such (21 CFR 1010).

-Firms that manufacture veterinary radiation emitting devices need to comply with the radiological health regulations, administered by CDRH.
-However, radiation emitting devices intended for veterinary use only although considered medical devices as defined in section 201(h) of the Federal Food Drug & Cosmetic (FD&C) Act, are regulated by the Center for Veterinary Medicine, see: Is The Product A Medical Device.
+Firms that manufacture veterinary radiation-emitting devices need to comply with the radiological health regulations, administered by CDRH.
+However, radiation-emitting devices intended for veterinary use only although considered medical devices as defined in section 201(h) of the Federal Food Drug & Cosmetic (FD&C) Act, are regulated by the Center for Veterinary Medicine,.
 Please note, that there is a labeling requirement (21 CFR 801.109) to restrict sale to veterinarians, as appropriate.

 Please bookmark your product page and check back for new policies or guidance.
 Updates can be effective immediately and require your attention.
 There may be modifications or relaxations to requirements that will be of interest to you.

 3.1.
 Determine if products are subject to performance standards

 Review the applicability section of each performance standard to determine if your products are subject to the standard.
 For specific summary of performance standards visit Summary Of The Electronic Product Radiation Control Provisions Of The Federal Food, Drug, And Cosmetic Act